 Denison generally operates on the presumption that students’ grades are not to be shared without the express permission of individual students; exceptions include a student’s academic advisor and selected Denison staff.
 Grades are available electronically to students through their “myDenison” accounts and are, under certain circumstances, mailed to students’ Slayter mailboxes or home addresses.
 Grades are not mailed to parents or guardians unless the Registrar’s office has been directed by the student to do so; this can be accomplished easily by the student completing a brief form in the Registrar’s Office.

 A student whose cumulative grade point average is below a 2.0 is placed on academic probation until the student returns to good standing by earning a cumulative GPA of 2.0 or better.
 A student who falls in any semester below a 1.0 GPA is immediately suspended.
 Parents will be notified, whether the student has signed the waiver or not, if the student’s mid-term or end-of-semester grades put that student at risk of academic suspension: parents are notified when a student’s mid-term grade point average is 2.0 or less, and when a student’s end-of-semester GPA is less than 2.0.
-In such an eventuality, the Registrar, the Dean of First-Year Students, the Dean of Students, or the Director of Academic Support can talk with parents and students to explain protocols during probation or suspension.
+In such an eventuality, the Registrar, the Dean of First-Year Students, Student Life, or the Director of Academic Support can talk with parents and students to explain protocols during probation or suspension.

 Denison operates a professionally-staffed, 24-hour health care facility providing most aspects of primary care for our students.
 Medical care includes routine diagnoses and treatment, including lab testing, minor surgery, repair of lacerations, administration of allergy injections and immunizations, follow-up care after surgery, physical examinations and consultation and counseling around medical problems.
 The Whisler Center for Student Wellness dispenses some prescriptions; others can be filled at local pharmacies.
 The Whisler Center for Student Wellness also provides education and counseling regarding reproductive health, and provides birth control products to students seeking them.
 Denison’s Counseling Service provides individual and group counseling, usually on a short-term basis, as well as educational programming on topics including test anxiety and stress management, body image concerns and eating disorders, and depression.